Estimated reading time: 3 minutes

-Self-publishing contracts vary widely in length, scope, detail, “strictness” and other aspects.
+Self-publishing contracts vary widely in length, scope, detail, and other aspects.

 As you read these self-publishing contracts, look for items such as…

-- Exactly which services does the self-publishing firm provide?
+- Exactly what services does the self-publishing firm provide?

-- Precisely which costs are you responsible for?
+- Precisely what costs are you responsible for?

 - Do you surrender any control over the book’s content or appearance?